Powder for Inhalation (in Capsule)

 Do not take a double dose to make up for the dose that you missed.

-Signs of overdose may include fast or irregular heart beat, blurred vision,
+Symptoms of an overdose may include fast or irregular heart beat, blurred vision,

 nausea, stomach pain, dry mouth, constipation and difficulty passing urine.

-While you are using Spiriva
+While you are taking Spiriva

 Things you must do